DonBower/HamGoBox/fldigi/README_MAC.md

 1. Open the flrig application from the Launchpad
 1. Open the Config menu and select Setup>Transceiver<br>
 Set the values as show in the graphic:
 ![alt-text][flrig.config.xcvr]
+1. Click the [init] button<br>
+If you this pop-up ![alt-text][flrig.not.responding]<br> then choose the other cu.SLAB device.
+It is not possiable at this time to configure the macbook to predict which cu.SLAB device is the "enhanced" port, which provides CAT operations with the radio.
+In fact, this assignment can change between reboots of the computer, and re-connection of the radio.
+It's a huge dis-advantage to macOS, which Windows, Ubuntu and Raspberry Pi are able to deal with for better consistancy.
+So if your radio works today, but won't conecct tomorrow, swap these two values, and click the [init] button again.

 ![alt-text][flrig.console]